noflo/noflo.github.io/documentation/index.md

 There are two ways to run your flow-based programs with NoFlo.
 If your whole application is based on flows, you can simply have NoFlo execute and run it.
 Flow-based programs done in this way are called *independent* graphs.
 You can run them with the `noflo` command that ships with the NoFlo package.

-The other option is to *embed* NoFlo graphs into your existing JavaScript application by using it as a regular Node.js library.
+The other option is to *embed* NoFlo graphs into your existing JavaScript application by using it as a regular NPM module.
 This is useful when you already have an existing system where you want to automate some parts as their own flows, or to add new functionality.

 Examples of embedded usage of NoFlo include handling billing processes or routing incoming SMS or email within an existing Node.js web application.